Discover new possibilities as you explore different genres of photography.

 Students are encouraged to bring a laptop for image processing and editing since this is not based in a digital lab classroom.

-Past student work (clockwise): Madison Olds, Dick Tranfaglia, John Regan, Michael Jeans
+Past student work (left to right): Michael Jeans, Dick Tranfaglia, John Regan, Madison Olds